 The need and opportunity for a global industry alliance on ocean sustainable development became clear and compelling.

 Paul set out in the early 2000s to build a network of ocean-related companies concerned with the health of the marine environment and began organizing private sector panels at the biennial multi-stakeholder Global Oceans Conferences held at UNESCO.
 The industry panelists were energized by the opportunity to meet colleagues from other sectors who were also concerned about ocean stewardship.
 They encouraged Paul to expand the opportunities for a global marine industry interaction.
 Building on this, international Business and Industry Leaders Roundtables on Ocean Sustainability were twice convened (Lisbon, 2005; Paris, 2006), at which participants called for the creation of an ongoing structure and process for industry interaction on ocean sustainable development.

 With this steadily growing interest and momentum from the Ocean Business Community, the World Ocean Council was registered in early 2008 in the US (and later in the UK) as a nonprofit organization focused on working with the Ocean Business Community on ocean sustainability, science and stewardship.

-Numerous organizations from the diverse global Ocean Business Community interested in “Corporate Ocean Responsibility” signed up to become Members.
+Numerous organizations from the diverse global Ocean Business Community interested in “Corporate Ocean Responsibility” have since signed up to become Members.
 The representation of various sectors and industries has allowed the WOC to have an impactful contribution to a growing number of governmental and intergovernmental bodies, and to ensure the engagement of the Ocean Business Community in ocean policy formation.

-The WOC organized the first international, cross-sectoral ocean industry conference on “Corporate Ocean Responsibility” in 2010, when the first inaugural Sustainable Ocean Summit (SOS) (SOS) was held in Belfast, Ireland.
+The WOC organized the first international, cross-sectoral ocean industry conference on “Corporate Ocean Responsibility” in 2010, when the inaugural Sustainable Ocean Summit (SOS) was held in Belfast, Ireland.